DeepDiverGuy/django_gmail_api_bulkemails/Readme.md

 pip install django
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib pip install dotenv # if needed
 ```

 ## What you need to do

-- clone this reppository
+- Clone this reppository

 - Set up a virtual environment
 ```
 python -m venv virenv-gmailapi
 ```

-- activate it
+- Activate it
 ```
 source virenv-gmailapi/bin/activate # for linux
 ```

-- from the project's base directory
+- From the project's base directory
 ```
 python manage.py runserver
 ```

-- enjoy!
+- Enjoy!

+## Issues

+I didn't have enough time to test every aspect of this project.
+So, issues can occur.
+Please open one when you encounter.